-(Reason: Maintains a fire protection device utilized in such occupancies where it is sometimes necessary to allow chemicals to burn out, rather than extinguish.
+(Reason: Maintains a fire protection device utilized in such occupancies where it is sometimes necessary Last update: Monday, January 13, 2025 to allow chemicals to burn out, rather than extinguish.
 This is based on legacy language establishing long-standing historical practice.)